 The question of the reliability of the social sciences for public decision-making thus becomes a problem of assessment for each area of science, for each study pursued.
 How carefully was the evidence gathered?
 How strong is the support for the claims made?
 What alternative explanations are available for the evidence?
 Have they been developed or pursued?
 And, as we see from Ch X/Munro, does the study provide evidence relevant for the policy issue in question, or are its results only indicative for the particular local context in which the study was conducted?
 Given the complexity of both social science and the social world on which we desire policy guidance, these are not easy questions.

-Yet the value-saturation of science becomes a useful resource in policy-making as well.
+Yet the value-saturation of science becomes a useful resource in policy-making as well (as discussed by EM in Ch XX).
 With values openly on the table as part of the scientific process, scientists and policy-makers can include both evidence and values, in their legitimate roles, as part of the public discussion.

 References